 4. Embrace minority status

-Britain’s faith groups may have little to fear from majority status.
+Britain’s faith groups may have little to fear from minority status.
 Secularism and the separation of church and state protect pluralism and minority beliefs.
 The nonreligious tend to be much more tolerant of minority groups.
 Humanists don’t get together to burn heretics.
 Even if religious people become a smaller and smaller minority in terms of population percentage, they will still be a large group.
 In my article on how many nonreligious groups we need, I point out that despite being less than a fifth the size of the nonreligious population, non-Christians support thousands of faith organisations.
 Our society has thriving communities organised around all sorts of niche pursuits and fringe interests.

 5. Retreat from society